 5.1.1.1.9 Distribution of delay over Uplink air-interface(Uu)

 a) This measurement provides the distribution of the time it takes for packet/transport-block transmission over the air-interface in the uplink direction.
-The measurement is filterable per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.
+The measurement is filterable per PLMN ID and per QoS level (mapped 5QI or QCI inEN-DC) and per supported S-NSSAI.

 b) DER (n=1)

 c) This measurement is obtained by calculating the uplink delay for a MAC SDU packet/transport-block by: calculating the time difference between the point in time when the UL MAC SDU is successfully sent to RLC (i.e. tSucc(i,drbid) as defined in TS 38.314 [29], Table 4.2.1.2.2-2) and the point in time when the UL MAC SDU is scheduled in MAC layer as per the scheduling grant provided (i.e. tSched(i,drbid) as defined in TS 38.314 [29], Table 4.2.1.2.2-2) and then incrementing the corresponding (time constraint/delay threshold) bin by 1 where the result of above subtraction falls into.
-The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.
+The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and per supported S-NSSAI.

 d) Each measurement is an integer representing the number of MAC SDU packets/transport-blocks whose measured delay is within the range of the bin.
 The number of measurements is equal to the number of PLMNs multiplied by the number of QoS levels or multiplied by the number of supported S-NSSAIs.